Skip to content

 Check these in order:

 1. Is the discount published?
 Draft discounts don’t apply.
-Check for the “Draft” chip in the discounts list.
+Look for the “Draft” chip in the Discounts tab.

 2. Is the discount active?
-The toggle in the discounts list must be on.
+The toggle next to the discount in the list must be on.

 3. Does the cart qualify?
 Check the targeting and minimum thresholds.